Cathedral City Cheddar: History

-The brand was officially launched in Canada and the United States in 2020.
+The brand was launched in Canada and the United States in 2020.

 Health research

-In 2014, Cathedral City was cited in research published by the British Medical Journal highlighting the fact that branded cheeses generally had higher salt content than supermarket own-brands.
+In 2014, Cathedral City was cited in research published by The BMJ highlighting the fact that branded cheeses generally had higher salt content than supermarket own-brands.

 Reception

-YouGov’s BrandIndex ranks Cathedral City the most popular brand in the Chilled/Frozen, Packaged Foods sector in Great Britain.
+YouGov's BrandIndex ranks Cathedral City the most popular brand in the Chilled/Frozen, Packaged Foods sector in Great Britain.